 The Employees' Provident Fund Organisation administers the Employees' Pension Scheme (EPS), formally known as the Employees' Provident Fund Pension (EPFO).
 Employees in the organised sector can look forward to receiving a pension when they reach the age of 58 under this plan.

 Only employees with at least 10 years of service are eligible for the program’s benefits (this does not have to be continuous service).
-In 1995, the Employee Retirement Income Security Act (EPS) was enacted, which allowed both current and new PF Pension members to participate in the programme.
+In 1995, the Employee Retirement Income Security Act (EPS) was enacted, which allowed both current and new EPF Pension calculator members to participate in the program.

 Employer and employee contributions to the Employee Retirement Income Security Act are each equal to 12% of the employee’s pay (ERISA).
 Employers contribute 8.33% to EPS (Employee Retirement Scheme).
 Employee contributions are a total of 3.67% of their portion of EPF contributions monthly.